The average general rate and municipal charge can only increase each year up to a certain percentage cap. Find out how this works in Darebin.

-How general rates and charges are calculated
+How rates are calculated

-Your rates bill comprises two elements;
+Your bill includes two elements:

 - General Rates charge, and